 5. Optimize Your Content For Search Engines

 Optimizing your website and their content for search engines is what makes your site easily discoverable by users searching for terms relevant to you.
-And whilst it might sound complicated, you don’t have to be tech savvy to do it.
+And whilst it might sound complicated, you don’t have to be tech-savvy to do it.
 Here are some tips to boost your search rankings:

 Interlink your posts.
 Link your new posts to other relevant content or to “top searched” pages (if relevant).
 You can use Google Analytics to search see your top pages: Go to Acquisition » All Traffic » Channels » Organic Search » Landing Page.

 Link out to other credible sites.
 Make sure to link to a specific URL that is relevant to your content.
-Not only will this send trackable traffic to the source (who might visit and even share your post), but search engines will likely reward this behaviour.
+Not only will this send trackable traffic to the source (who might visit and even share your post), but search engines will likely reward this behavior.

 Write descriptive ALT tags to your images.
 Most social channels and other social sharing tools use your images’ ALT tags as the post title when sharing your post on social media.
 So always add captivating ALT tags to your images to pique other’s curiosity.
 This tutorial will help you learn how to add ALT tag on your images with WordPress.

 Keep your URL short and with keywords.
-For example, I’m writing about best SEO practices.
+For example, I’m writing about the best SEO practices.
 You would want your URL to be like this: http://www.twelveskip.com/SEO-practices.
 Not this: http://www.twelveskip.com/87374.
 Hint: If you’re using WordPress, you should change your default permalink structure to a custom one.
 Once you do this, be sure to redirect your old URLs to new ones.

-Integrate long tail keywords on your content.
-Grow your search traffic by using multiple “long tail keywords” as they are easier to target (because they are less competitive).
-Read this straightforward guide to learn how to work with long tail keywords.
+Integrate long-tail keywords on your content.
+Grow your search traffic by using multiple “long-tail keywords” as they are easier to target (because they are less competitive).
+Read this straightforward guide to learn how to work with long-tail keywords.

 Ensure your body content is thick and unique.
 In general, Google favors longer, fresher content to shorter duplicates.